6 min. read

 - Facebook: Facebook sends out a lot of traffic.
 More than any other network.
 Since it’s geared towards news and entertainment you want to keep your content light and entertaining.
 And video content performs the best here.

-- Twitter: Twitter is rather a news platform.
+- Twitter: Twitter is more a news platform.
 Curation and retweeting is thus encouraged here.
 You definitely want to focus trending hashtags and topics.

 - LinkedIn: Professional network where industry articles, interesting data and short, to-the-point sentences go a long way.